LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 <figcaption><p>Be sure to turn on the "loop" checkbox of the line renderer.
 Otherwise you would get a rope, not a lasso</p></figcaption>
 </figure>

-## Make Colliders Selectable
+## Make things Selectable

 Next, we need some thing to select.
+You can make anything `ISelectable`, as long as you somehow define it as a list of points.
+Example are: Renderer mesh, Renderer bounding box, Colliders, or just the center.

-There are many way to implement `ISelectable`.
-We can get the vertices from the renderer mesh, the renderer bounding box, the colliders, or just the center.
-I opted to take the data from the colliders, which offers reasonable selections accuracy while not creating too many vertices.
+I opted to use the colliders, which offers reasonable selections accuracy while not creating too many vertices.

 <div class="code-block">